mdavids/rfc/content/draft-davids-forsalereg-07.md

 With due caution, such information can also be incorporated into automated availability services.
 When checking a domain name for availability, the service may indicate whether it is for sale and provide a pointer to the seller's information.

+Note: In this document, the term "for sale" is used in a broad sense and **MAY** also refer to cases where the domain name is available for lease.

 ## Terminology

 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**",